 Also remember to pack your hat, scarf and gloves.
 Regarding specialist equipment such as crampons and diving gear for Silfra, most tour operators supply these included in the price of your tour or for an extra supplement.

-You might also like to read about Iceland Waterfalls
+If you enjoyed this Iceland South Coast Itinerary then you might also like to read about Iceland Waterfalls